THE THREE T'S OF WEIGHT MANAGEMENT AND BODY COMPOSITION CONTROL

 Count your calories

-Cross reference your weight loss with your caloric intake and physical activity
+Cross reference your weight loss with your caloric intake and physical activity (use a smartwatch)

 Keep it around 500 calories below what your estimated daily calorie requirements